-Sound Blaster Cinema selects the built-in speakers by default and this setting may cause some sound quality issues when using headphones.
-To adjust the settings for headphones do the following:
+Sound Blaster Cinema selects Stereo by default and this setting may cause some sound quality issues when using headphones.
+To adjust the settings for head-phones do the following:

-- 1. Run the Sound Blaster Cinema application. - Select Settings from the menu. - Select Headphones from the drop-down menu (you can adjust the slider for crossover frequency). - 4.
+- 1. Run the Sound Blaster Cinema application. - 2.
+Select Settings from the menu. - 3.
+Select Headphones from the drop-down menu (you can adjust the slider for crossover frequency). - 4.
 Click OK and close the application.

-Figure 7 - 32

-Sound Blaster Cinema
+Figure 7 - 28 Sound Blaster Cinema Select Headphones

-Select Headphones